5 resolutions you can make in 2019 to better protect your personal data:

 2: Your data’s only as secure as your Wi-Fi

 Whenever possible, you should use secured Wi-Fi networks.
 Secure networks encrypt your traffic, helping to prevent snoopers from seeing your data.
 Open, public networks, on the other hand, don’t protect your data by default.
 If you absolutely have to connect to an open, public Wi-Fi network, avoid sending any sensitive information (e.g., by logging in to banking or shopping websites) until you’re back on a secure network.
 You can also use a Virtual Private Network, or VPN, which creates a secure “pipeline” for your data even over an open network.
+Ultimately, connecting to public Wi-Fi networks will pose some threat of exposure.
+There are several ways you can ensure a Wi-Fi network is secure:

 3: Cover your webcam